 - The national coordinators of monitoring scheme provided their count data.
-More specific, we received yearly counts per site per year in which the results of various visits were aggregated.
-We used this to calculate national indices for each species for which monitoring data were available.
+More specific, we received yearly counts per site per year in which the results of various visits were aggregated. - For three countries (Finland, Spain-Catalonia and United Kingdom) an abundance index following Schmucki et al. (2015) was provided from the eBMS. - We used this to calculate national indices for each species for which monitoring data were available.
 The indices were produced using Poisson regression as implemented in the widely used program TRIM (Pannekoek & Van Strien, 2005).
 In addition to indices, TRIM calculates overall slopes for the entire time series available or selected parts of the time series, such as from 1990 onwards. - The national indices were checked on reliability and magnitude of confidence intervals.
-Indices were not used if the time series were very short, based on few sites or observations only or if standard errors of the overall slopes were extremely large (>0.5). - Supra-national indices were generated by combining the time-totals in TRIM.
+Indices were not used if the time series were very short or based on a few sites or observations only. - Supra-national indices were generated by combining the time-totals in TRIM.
 To generate these supra-national indices, the differences in national population size of each species in each country were taken into account.
 This weighting allows for the fact that different countries hold different proportions of a species' European population (Gregory et al., 2005).
 But we applied area weighting rather than population weighting as in Gregory et al. (2005), because no national population estimates for butterflies are available.
 This implies that we treated the proportions of each country (or part of the country) in the European distribution of a species (based on Van Swaay & Warren, 1999 and adapted according to Van Swaay et al., 2010) as weights.
-The missing year totals in particular countries with short time series were estimated by TRIMin a way equivalent to imputing missing counts for particular transects within countries (Gregory et al., 2005).
+The missing year totals in particular countries with short time series were estimated by TRIM in a way equivalent to imputing missing counts for particular transects within countries (Gregory et al., 2005).

-• In this updated indicator, we also took into account differences in the number of visits and transect length between schemes.
-Three different types of data were received from the national coordinators; (i) the average yearly number across all visits per site, (ii) the yearly sum of the number of individuals seen during all visits as well as the associated number of visits for each site and (iii) the yearly sum of the number of individuals seen during all visits but without exact information on the number of visits per site.
-The second data type was made equivalent to the first data type by applying 1/number of visits for each site as weights in the calculation of national indices.
+In this updated indicator, we also took • into account differences in the number of visits and transect length between schemes.
+Four different types of data were received from the national coordinators; (i) the yearly abundance index following Schmucki et al. (2015), (ii) a linear interpolation of the number of butterflies per transect (Van Swaay et al., 2002; Schmucki et al., 2015), (iii) the yearly sum of the number of individuals seen during all visits as well as the associated number of visits for each site and (iv) the yearly sum of the number of individuals seen during all visits but without exact information on the number of visits per site.
+The third data type was made equivalent to the first and second data type by applying 1/number of visits for each site as weights in the calculation of national indices.
 The third data type was made equivalent by applying weights in the calculation of the supranational indices.
 These latter weights were based on the estimated average number of visits and the number of generations covered.
 Differences in transect lengths were also included in the weights in the calculation of supranational indices.
 The weights to account for the different number of visits and transect length were then combined with the area weights.